-As a celebrant, based in in Snowdonia and covering the whole of North Wales and northwest England, I specialise in outdoor ceremonies.
-One of the biggest uncertainties in planning an outside ceremony is undoubtedly the weather.
-With Snowdonia being one of the wettest places in the UK, yes, your concerns are warranted, if you are thinking of an outdoor wedding here!
+As an independent celebrant, based in Snowdonia I specialise in outdoor ceremonies.
+One of the biggest uncertainties when planning an outside ceremony is undoubtedly the weather.
+With Snowdonia being one of the wettest places in the UK, yes, your concerns are warranted!

 Venue: If you are getting married at a venue, then make sure you have made an adverse weather plan with them.
-Ask about timescales – when do you need to make the decision regarding the location of the ceremony - indoors or outdoors?
+Ask about timescales – when do you need to decide on the location of the ceremony - indoors or outdoors?
 Has the venue allocated a private area for you if you do move inside?

-Outdoor shelter: Ask you venue if they have a gazebo or marquee that can be erected in case of rain.
-If you are getting married on a beach or some more rural, then consider investing in a white gazebo as a back up plan.
+Outdoor shelter: Ask your venue if they have a gazebo or marquee that can be erected in case of rain.
+If you are getting married on a beach or some more rural, then consider investing in a white gazebo as a backup plan.
 Have your best men on standby on the morning of the wedding!

 Footwear: Have alternative footwear at the ready.
 Depending on your own style and wedding theme, consider boots, walking boots, white wellingtons or even a matching pair for you both.

 But most of all…. remember to take it all in your stride and stay positive.
 It’s completely normal to be a little upset about rain, but don’t let that feeling consume you.
-If you can stay positive and upbeat, your guests will too.
-After all, it is, actually, supposed to be good luck if it rains on your wedding day.
+If you can stay upbeat, your guests will too.
+After all, it is supposed to be good luck if it rains on your wedding day.
 So, embrace it!
 If you’ve planned well, the photos will be beautiful, and your wedding will be memorable, intimate and romantic whatever the weather!